Generic selectors

-Every Premier League stadium ranked: 20-1
+Every Premier League stadium ranked

 20) The London Stadium, West Ham

-This was the easiest decision on the list as the London Stadium quite simply will never be a good football stadium.
 To be fair, it was never built for this purpose, so it isn't the fault of the architects, who built a brilliant athletics stadium.
-However, it doesn't work as a football stadium, and it's difficult to see how it ever will.
+However, it doesn't function as a football stadium, and it's unlikely to ever do so.

 19) Vitality Stadium, Bournemouth

-Unfortunately, size does matter in the Premier League, and the Vitality Stadium's capacity of 11,379 just doesn't cut it.
 The stadium isn't one of those tight, compact stadiums that can be used to intimidate opposition players either.
-The fact that it is a nightmare to get to for northern clubs doesn't help its cause, either.
+The fact that it is a nightmare to get to for northern clubs doesn't help its cause.

 18) Amex Stadium, Brighton

-I'm not anti-new stadiums – as you'll see later in the piece – but the Amex just doesn't do it for me.
 The small ends behind both goals make matters worse, as these are the areas where the atmosphere is meant to be loudest.
 The best way of describing a trip to the Amex is that it feels like you're off to watch a pre-season friendly.

 17) Gtech Community Stadium, Brentford

-The Gtech Community Stadium's design is better than the Amex, but its small size knocks it down a few places on this list.
 Noise levels can get pretty high here, and Brentford have done a good job of making the most of its small space.
 If they can expand in the future, even by just 5-10,000, then it could fly into the top half.

 16) Selhurst Park, Crystal Palace

-If this list were based on home stadium atmosphere, then Selhurst Park would be right up there, but when you take everything into consideration, including transport in and out of the area, pitch views and facilities, it gets dragged down.
-It's in serious need of redevelopment, and perhaps the imminent Main Stand renovation could move it up this list.
+If this list were based on home stadium atmosphere, then Selhurst Park would be right up there, but when you consider everything, including transport in and out of the area, pitch views and facilities, it gets dragged down.

 15) Etihad Stadium, Man City

 The Etihad Stadium just feels manufactured in almost every way.
 The stadium has converted to a football arena better than the London Stadium has, but it still just feels, looks and sounds like a Diet Wembley.
-Recent upgrades have bumped it up the list slightly, and the facilities, in fairness, are excellent.
-It's unlikely that Man City fans will ever escape the ‘Emptihad' allegations, either.

 14) Molineux, Wolves

-My main gripe with Molineux is where away fans are placed.
-Away ‘ends' should be exactly that – behind one of the goals.
 The placement of away fans down one of the sides hinders the atmosphere, but there are some redeeming qualities to Molineux, including the acoustics and the one massive end where home fans sit/stand.

 13) Stadium of Light, Sunderland

-It'll be good to have the Stadium of Light back in the Premier League, but there is an argument that it is too big for Sunderland.
-With a capacity of nearly 50,000, Sunderland do struggle to sell it out regularly, and although that may change this season, the novelty of Premier League football will soon wear off, and the empty seats will become an eyesore again.
+With a capacity of nearly 50,000, Sunderland does struggle to sell it out regularly, and although that may change this season, the novelty of Premier League football will soon wear off, and the empty seats will become an eyesore again.

 12) Emirates Stadium, Arsenal

 The Emirates Stadium falls into the same category as the Etihad Stadium in that it's another smaller rip-off of Wembley.
-Stadium designs in the mid-2000s really were lacking ambition and originality.
-The noise generated by Arsenal fans here in recent seasons, though, boosts it a few places.
+Stadium designs in the mid-2000s lacked ambition and originality.

 11) Stamford Bridge, Chelsea

 I'm a fan of Stamford Bridge and believe there is something to be said for one of the biggest clubs in the country playing in a stadium with a capacity of just over 40,000.
-I've sat in various parts of the stadium and have never had a bad view, and it's an easy in and out to the centre of London via the local transport links.

 10) Turf Moor, Burnley